Some nouns express an action when they are uncountable and the result of the action when countable

 VERB DERIVED NOUN

-These nouns are typically made by adding a characteristic suffix: -tion, -sion, -age, -y, -ing, -ment, -ence/-ance, -al, or nothing at all (for more on suffixes, see 41.
-Unexpected Vowels in Derived Words and 106.
-Word-Like Suffixes).
-The value of using nouns rather than verbs to express actions is considered in this blog in the post 131.
+These nouns are typically made by adding a characteristic suffix: -tion, -sion, -age, -y, -ing, -ment, -ence/-ance, -al, or nothing at all (for more on some of these, see 172.
+Multi-Use Suffixes and 41.
+Unexpected Vowels in Derived Words).
+The value of using nouns rather than verbs to express actions is considered in this blog in the posts 39.
+“Decide” or “Make a Decision” and 131.
 Uses of “Action” Nouns.

 In a few cases, moreover, the two meanings of “action” and “action outcome” do not correspond to uncountable and countable usage.
 Motivation, for example, is always uncountable, regardless of whether it means the creation of that emotion or the emotion itself.
 On the other hand, increase and decrease and many of their synonyms (for a list, see 115.
 Surveying Numerical Data) are always countable.
 Such exceptions can easily lead to grammar errors (see 10.
 Words with Unexpected Grammar 1).